 The Bottom Line

 Using Pasmo Apple Pay in Japan the past few months have totally changed the way I transact in this country.
 In addition to the fact that I almost never have to get cash from an ATM (or pay the associated fees), I can purchase things in mere seconds, without a signature or having to wave away a stack of receipts, or pull a pill of coins out of my pocket and quickly count them while a line forms behind me.
 Although it may be a while before you can travel to Japan again, I encourage you set up Pasmo within Apple Pay on your iPhone as soon as possible.
-By the way, if you are pondering a visit to Japan in 2022 or 2023, I hope you’ll consider hiring me to plan your trip!
+By the way, if you are pondering a visit to Japan in the near future, I hope you’ll consider hiring me to plan your trip!